3D Viewer and Editor Quickstart

 This file is already optimised and minified, no extra processing is required.

-Now, add the below javascript code in any script tag to initialise the viewer in a canvas and load a model.
+Now, add the canvas and the javascript code in any script tag to initialise the viewer in a canvas and load a model.

 console.log(viewer);